CS-PCC/TA_Notes/README.md

-# TA_Notes
+# TA Notes

-Teaching Assistant Notes
+Teaching Assistant Notes: Help you success in the class

 ## Sections